Fascism: Totalitarianism

 Fascism promotes the establishment of a totalitarian state.
-It opposes liberal democracy, rejects multi-party systems, and may support a one-party state so that it may synthesize with the nation.
+It opposes liberal democracy, rejects multi-party systems, and typically supports a one-party state.
 Mussolini's The Doctrine of Fascism (1932), partly ghostwritten by philosopher Giovanni Gentile, who Mussolini described as "the philosopher of Fascism", states: "The Fascist conception of the State is all-embracing; outside of it no human or spiritual values can exist, much less have value.
 Thus understood, Fascism is totalitarian, and the Fascist State—a synthesis and a unit inclusive of all values—interprets, develops, and potentiates the whole life of a people."
-In The Concept of the Political, Nazi political theorist Carl Schmitt argued against liberal and parliamentarian democracy as being obstacles to the execution of state power.
-In The Legal Basis of the Total State, Schmitt further described the Nazi intention to form a "strong state which guarantees a totality of political unity transcending all diversity" in order to avoid a "disastrous pluralism tearing the German people apart."

 Fascist states pursued policies of social indoctrination through propaganda in education and the media, and regulation of the production of educational and media materials.
 Education was designed to glorify the fascist movement and inform students of its historical and political importance to the nation.
 It attempted to purge ideas that were not consistent with the beliefs of the fascist movement and to teach students to be obedient to the state.